-- Cabbage Looper Distribution: Native throughout North America in greenhouses and warmer winter climates
+- Cabbage Looper Distribution: Native to North America in greenhouses and warmer winter climates

 - Cabbage Looper Host Plants: Nearly any fruit, vegetable or ornamental greenhouse crop, with the most damage done to crucifers

-- Cabbage Looper Lifespan: ~4 weeks as larval looper (~10-14 days as adult moth)
+- Cabbage Looper Life Cycle: ~4 weeks as larval looper (~10-14 days as adult moth)

-- Cabbage Looper Removal: Predatory insects, neem oil, castile soap, BT spray (Bacillus Thuringiensis), pyrethrin spray, spinosad
+- Cabbage Looper Control: Predatory insects, neem oil, castile soap, BT spray, pyrethrin, spinosad

 - Cabbage Looper Predators: Parastic wasps, lacewings, ladybugs, spiders, grasshoppers, birds

 - Most Common Looper in North America: Cabbage Looper (Epilachna varivestis)

 Cabbage loopers are merely the 3-4 cm long soft-bodied larvae of much larger adult moths.

 Unlike regular caterpillars which have strong abdominal legs, loopers of all types do not have any which cause their bodies to perform a characteristic upright bend while walking, as opposed to a smooth grounded motion like caterpillars, centipedes, or slugs.
 Cabbage loopers are green and share similar markings to cabbage worms and hornworms, but are noticeably smaller and lacking the additional prolegs.